lptstr/kombucha/README.md

 ```

 Should you need to update or remove a module, you can use the `update` and `uninstall` commands.

+## Packages
+All packages available on the official PowerShell gallery are available to install with the Kombucha CLI.

 ## Credits
 Thanks to the maintainers of [Scoop](http://github.com/lukesampson/scoop), especially Luke Sampson, from whose repository I stole a lot of stuff.